 Going forward, more information will liberate us from fearful notions of evolution: that only the most ruthless survive, that variation is solely the result of random errors and damage to DNA, and that emotions are a vestigial inconvenience to be overcome by drugs or distraction, that there is no direction in evolution.
 Instead, we see cooperation and kindness are also evolved traits, that “profitable” variations are the result of recombination, and that emotions can serve us, especially when we gain tools to “witness” them rather than be enslaved to them.

-Thanks to scientific breakthroughs in genomics, information science, physics, statistics, and brain science we know that the universe is moving toward greater complexity, cooperation and consciousness.
-This directionality, or Evolution’s Arrow, gives us a map of evolution that helps us navigate our lives.
+Thanks to scientific breakthroughs in genomics, information science, physics, statistics, and brain science we know that the universe is moving toward greater complexity, cooperation, and consciousness.
+This directionality, knnown as Evolution’s Arc, gives us a map of evolution that helps us navigate our lives.
 With a clearer understanding of how evolution happens, we can apply these principles to our lives and flourish more fully!